 Be an Angel this year and make a child's Christmas Wish come true.

-Compassion Park is a 7500 sq. ft. open-air park managed by our organization, and located just blocks from our building.
-The park is centrally located within the homeless corridor and open to community groups and faith-based organizations to serve the homeless.
-Over 30,000 warm meals were served in the park in 2016, and included special events like: Walk-In Movie Nights, Thanksgiving Day and Christmas Day Celebrations.
-For more information about the park, or how your group might be able to serve in the park, contact us by clicking the link below.
+Compassion Park is a 7500 sq. ft. open-air park previously managed by our organization, and located just blocks from our building.
+The park is centrally located within the homeless corridor and is open to community groups and faith-based organizations to serve the homeless.
+Over 50,000 warm meals were served in the park in 2017, and included special events like: Walk-In Movie Nights, Thanksgiving Day and Christmas Day Celebrations.
+We recently turned over management of the park to our good friends and partner organization Compassion of Christ Ministries run by Pastor Gary & Julie Mitchell and their awesome outreach team!
+For more information about the park, or how your group might be able to serve in the park, contact Pastor Gary at 817-919-4743 or Joshua Freeman at 817-691-8669.
+Volunteers are always welcome!

 1417 E. Presidio Street